rogerlew/skutt-kiln-monitor/README.md

 **Update Template File**

-The template file may need to be updated for the fine homography adjustment.
+The template file (`templates/templates.jpg`) may need to be updated for the fine homography adjustment.
+The template file should have the LCD Display as rectilinear as possible.
+Web cameras with large fields of view have a great deal of lens distortion.
+To create the template image the camera was positioned 16" from the LCD screen such that the lens was centered vertically and horizontally with the screen.
+The image was captured and cropped to exclude background elements.

 **Home Assistant Integration**